wp-plugins/mailchimp-subscribe-sm/readme.txt

 Just install and use short-code.

 > This plugin works great with the <a href='https://wordpress.org/plugins/ultimate-landing-page/' target='_blank'
-> Ultimate Landing Page</a> Ultimate Landing Page plugin reduces your work and helps you collect emails easily and maximize you conversions.
+> Ultimate Landing Page</a> Ultimate Landing Page plugin reduces your work and helps you collect emails easily and maximize you conversions/sales.

 == Screenshots ==